pavelkucera/pavelkucera.github.io/_posts/2020-10-30-caching-executing-promises.md

   Please do let me know how to fix it.
   I also do some very hand-wavy explanations, which are trying to shorten the explanation.
 </span>
 1. Since JavaScript is single-threaded in its synchronous code, there cannot be multiple "first calls" to a function.
-Thus, there will always be a single first call to `cacheExpensiveOperation` that will block till its first `await`.
+Thus, there will always be a single first call to `cacheExpensiveOperation` that will block till its first asynchronous operation (simplified: till its first `await`).

 1. The first call to `cacheExpensiveOperation()` creates a promise which:
    1. Calls `expensiveOperation`.